Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 Some database systems, such as PostgreSQL, also provide special functions to 'aggregate' string values from several sub-strings.
 Unfortunately, these parts of SQL are not well standardised so that you always have to check against the system documentation on which capabilities are available in your specific system.

-For a detailed overview of the aggregate functions that are available in PostgreSQL, see the [Section 9.20 in the online documentation of PostgreSQL](http://www.postgresql.org/docs/current/static/functions-aggregate.html).

 ### The `string_agg` function

 One example for a special aggregate function is PostgreSQL's `string_agg(expression, separator)` function: it aggregates all strings of a given set together by concatenating them into a single string with *separator* characters in between.